 - Peel, core and cut each apple into eight wedges.
 Cut each wedge crosswise in half; place in a large saucepan.
 Add remaining ingredients.

 - Bring to a boil.
-Reduce heat; simmer, covered, 15-20 minutes or until desired consistency, stirring occasionally.
+Reduce heat; simmer, covered, until desired consistency is reached, 15-20 minutes, stirring occasionally.

 Nutrition Facts3/4 cup: 139 calories, 0 fat (0 saturated fat), 0 cholesterol, 0 sodium, 36g carbohydrate (33g sugars, 2g fiber), 0 protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 Oct 23, 2016

 I used Cortland apples, love these for pies but never used for applesauce.
 I added 1/2 tsp of cinnamon to mixture.
 The applesauce was quick and easy and tasted wonderful.
 I used 7 apples so plenty leftover since just my husband and me.

 Super easy, love the flavor.
 Added a touch of cinnamon also.

 This deserves it's name "easy!"
 I have made this several times and there is no doubt that this is far more delicious than the store-bought kind.
 I did have to cook the apples several minutes longer than the recipe calls for.
 The first time I made it, I used vanilla extract and felt that it added a very odd flavor.
 Perhaps the almond would be better, but I actually think it's great without anything else added.
 I'm sure a bit of cinnamon would be very good, though.
 This is so fast and easy to make that I won't be buying much applesauce at the grocery store anymore.

 Delish!
 My apples had to cook a bit longer than 20 minutes to get to the right consistency.
 Very good.
 I added a sprinkle of cinnamon at the end but not much needed as the vanilla added an interesting flavor.